AndresFernandezBuron/AndresFernandezBuron/README.md

 - I have been saying for years that it's materially impossible to create intelligence, and the only one that has proven me right is an AI.

 - The previous point would seem paradoxical to me, if I didn't know that the only way for an AI to be more intelligent than a human is for the human not to use its brain.

+- And then a boy pointed and shouted: The AI ​​is naked.

 - Once upon a time there was a kingdom in which the most intelligent was the king, because he would cut off the head of anyone who had more than two neurons.

+- Once upon a time a fool adk to a wise man: If you are so intelligent, why don't you succeed?
+Because my reference is Jesus, not Herod or Pilate.
+And that's how the fool continued without understanding anything.

 - Thanks, but I don't want an IQ of 33.